tc39/proposal-decorators/README.md

 ### Use case analysis

 Some essential use cases that we've found include:
-- Storing metadata about classes, fields and methods
+- Storing metadata about classes and methods
 - Turning a field into an accessor
-- Wrapping a method
+- Wrapping a method or class

+Previously, there was concern that it was important to store metadata about fields without converting them into accessors.
+However, the use cases that the decorator champion group has found for metadata around fields (e.g., serialization frameworks, ORMs) were each in conjunction with a specialized TypeScript option to emit metadata for types.
+Such a TypeScript extension is beyond the scope of what the JavaScript standard covers.
+We expect that either, types will continue to be covered by language extensions like TypeScript, or a future TC39 proposal would include the appropriate facilities for type-based metadata.

 (TODO: Fill this in with more detail)